This post may contain affiliate links. For more information, please read the full disclosure policy here.

 On Magnetic Island, I recommend doing the Forts Walk, seeing the sunset at Horseshoe Bay, feeding the rock wallabies at Geoffrey Bay and swimming at Alma Bay.
 You can get to Townsville by flying or taking the Greyhound bus from two other destinations on this list: Cairns and Airlie Beach.
 The bus even drops you directly at the ferry terminal – now that’s convenience 😉.

-Read more: Fun things to do in Sydney.
+Read more: Fun things to do in Sydney

 So Cairns is located a five-hour drive north of Townsville (the two cities have been frenemies forever).
 Thanks to its proximity to the Great Barrier Reef, it’s the fourth most-visited destination in Australia.
-Because it’s such a tourist hotspot, Cairns is one of the best places to visit in Australia when travelling solo.
+Because it’s such a tourist hotspot, Cairns is also one of the best places to visit in Australia when travelling solo.
 The city centre is compact and easily walkable, and there are plenty of tours available.
 Top attractions near Cairns include Port Douglas, Daintree Rainforest, Mossman Gorge, Kuranda and Fitzroy Island.
 You could easily spend a week enjoying Cairns and its surrounds.

 Read more: My Adelaide weekend guide includes all the good stuff.

 When I was a kid, I totally took for granted the fact we got to spend our school holidays in the Whitsundays on a couple of occasions.
-It’s hands down one of the most beautiful places to visit in Australia – whether you’re travelling solo or not.
-Thankfully, you can easily get from Whitsunday Coast Airport to Airlie Beach via a shuttle, and then from there the 74 Whitsunday Islands are your oyster.
-Do a day trip out to the Great Barrier Reef, spend the day lazing by the Airlie Beach Lagoon (where I got MAJORLY sunburnt one Christmas Eve) or head to Hamilton Island for the weekend.
+It’s hands down one of the most beautiful places to visit in Australia – whether you’re travelling alone or not.
+Thankfully, you can easily get from Whitsunday Coast Airport to Airlie Beach via a shuttle, and then from there, the 74 Whitsunday Islands are your oyster.
+Do a day trip out to the Great Barrier Reef, spend the day lazing by the Airlie Beach Lagoon (where I got majorly sunburnt one Christmas Eve) or head to Hamilton Island for the weekend.
 You won’t regret visiting the Whitsundays.

-Read more: The best places to visit in Queensland to see the Great Barrier Reef.
+Read more: The best places to visit in Queensland to see the Great Barrier Reef

 10. Byron Bay

 P.S.
 Do you sea (😉) a theme in these photos?
-It was unintentional, but apparently I’m a sucker for a good Aussie beach.
+It was unintentional, but apparently, I’m a sucker for a good Aussie beach.